 3) Go Beyond LinkedIn to Research About Your Prospect/Their Team

 Same goes for getting a better sense of their team and how it is structured.
-Every business is different and has quirks that cannot always be deciphered by just doing research using public information like Linkedin.
+Every business is different and has quirks that cannot always be deciphered by just doing research using public information like LinkedIn.

-Getting of a sense of who is who in the zoo will give you a better idea of the biggest beneficiaries of your solution and who the ultimate decision maker or committee might be.
+Getting a sense of who is who in the zoo will give you a better idea of the biggest beneficiaries of your solution and who the ultimate decision maker or committee might be.

 4) Understand Your Prospect’s End Goal

 Asking what the team is trying to accomplish is your first step to tying your solution to the overarching business goals.
+Sales probing questions are excellent at digging up this kind of information.
+By learning your prospect’s main objective, you get one step closer to coming up with an effective solution.

 People buy products and services for personal reasons, but they always have to back up the purchase decision with how this will ultimately impact the business.
 If you can get initial insight into what those big goals are, you can use those as ammunition on why your solution is so critical.
 This is essential to overcoming potential objections.